Stomach Cancer: Overview

 How is stomach cancer diagnosed?

 Your healthcare provider will ask you about your health history, your symptoms, risk factors, and family history of disease.
-He or she will also give you a physical exam.
+They will also give you a physical exam.
 You may have a fecal occult blood test, blood tests, an upper endoscopy, or an upper GI series or barium swallow.

 How is stomach cancer treated?